Fred Kopp, Jr.

 Fred Kopp is survived by his wife, Alice Rupp Kopp of the home; three daughters – Tanna Kopp Strom and husband, Morris Strom of Bixby, OK, Pamela Kopp Sadler and husband Mike Sadler of Perry, OK, and Shelby Kopp Torres and fiancé Clifton Tofpi, Jr. of Oklahoma City; nephew, Dennis McGill of Edmond; grandchildren – Gabriel Strom of Tulsa, Emilie Strom Wright and husband, Bryant Wright of Fairbanks, AK, Amber Sadler Barnes and husband Ben Barnes of Norman, OK, and Daniel Sadler and wife Denea Sadler of Norman, OK; great grandchildren – Holly Wright of Fairbanks, AK, Abigail Barnes of Norman, OK, Kaylie Barnes of Norman, OK and Mason Barnes of Norman, OK and Charlotte Sadler of Norman, OK.

-A graveside service will be held on Wednesday, April 15, 2020 at 2:00 pm at the Zion Lutheran Cemetery.
-Memorial contributions may be made to Perry Senior Citizens in care of Trout Funeral Home of Perry, 1408 N. 7th St., Perry, Oklahoma 73077.
+A graveside service will be held on Wednesday, April 15, 2020, at 2:00 pm at the Zion Lutheran Cemetery.
+Memorial contributions may be made to Perry Senior Citizens.